Table of Contents

 I really hope by now you are convinced that having a golf journal is important.
 The next step is to actually start one.
 This is the hardest part, because it requires your action!
 My biggest downfall with journaling initially was the lack of a template.
 I had no clue what to write about, so I would often not write at all.
 I also didn’t have a tool that was always accessible to me to journal with!
 Once you have a tool and a quick and simple template to follow, getting the motivation to start a golf journal becomes a lot easier.

-I use the Day One journaling app offered for Android and I-phone users.
-It is $5 in the app store, but has been the best thing I’ve done for my golf game… probably ever.
+I use good old Apple notes on my phone, but anything works!
 It is great because I always have my phone with me, and I can quickly jot things down while at the course.
 I don’t ever have to remember to bring my bulky notebook with me.
-If you are conventional, or don’t want to pay this fee, you could always just start a journal in a spiral notebook or something of the sort.
+If you like pen and paper, you could always just start a journal in a spiral notebook or something of the sort.
 Figure something out that is easily accessible, and will give you the greatest motivation to consistently write.